SchoolOfCode/W9-backend-project-app/README.md

 Plan:

-- Install the packages: express, dotenv, morgan, pg, nodemon.
+- Install all the relevent packages: express, dotenv, morgan, pg, nodemon
-- Create and set up app.js, server is running at http:/localhost:3000
+- Create and set up app.js
+- Ensure express is running and listening at http:/localhost:3000
-- Add the routes and test using postman
+- Add the routes and test get method using postman
-- Create Models and Routes
 - Create a Database with ElephantSQL following the database structure
+- Create environment variables
+- Create a connection pool
 - Add data to the database tables
+- Make SQL queries to test the database
+- Create Models and Routes
+  - Plan our routes using CRUD method
+  - Plan our functionality in models
-- Test the database
+- Set up query function that talks to the database
-- Hook up models and routes and connect with our database
+- Hook up models and routes
 - Test the backend
+- Refactor the code